 If you are not an on-campus student at Arapahoe Community College and plan to enroll in distance classes, please check the information provided above to verify that your state has either authorized or exempted our college to offer such classes or programs to you as a resident of that state.

-If you reside in an "unauthorized" state and plan to take distance education classes, please note that we are not authorized or exempted to offer distance education classes or programs to you as a resident of an "unauthorized" state.
-If you have questions or concerns, please contact Darcy Briggs at darcy.briggs [at] arapahoe.edu.
+If you reside in an “unauthorized” state and plan to take distance education classes, please note that we are not authorized or exempted to offer distance education classes or programs to you as a resident of an “unauthorized” state.
+If you have questions or concerns, please contact Darcy Briggs at darcy [dot] briggs [at] arapahoe [dot] edu.

-On the basis of current information from the American College Health Association, the National Centers for Disease Control and the Colorado Department of Health, there are numerous reportable communicable diseases (e.g. Measles, Rubella, Varicella, and Hepatitis) which can infect individuals through various methods of contact and can represent a public health threat to the campus community.
-Accordingly, exclusion from campus academic, social or cultural activities of those individuals who can infect other individuals may be appropriate..
+On the basis of current information from the American College Health Association, the National Centers for Disease Control and the Colorado Department of Health, there are numerous reportable communicable diseases (i.e., measles, Rubella, Varicalla, Hepatitis) which can infect individuals through various methods of contact and can represent a public health threat to the campus community.
+Accordingly, exclusion from campus academic, social or cultural activities of those individuals who can infect other individuals may be appropriate.

 ACC fully supports and advocates that students and staff register to vote.
-Voter Registration forms are available at the Student Life Office, Student Access Services Office and the Colorado Secretary of State website.
+Voter Registration forms are available in Student Life located within the Student Engagement Center M2720, Student Access Services in in M2710, and the Colorado Secretary of State website.